 The symbols INF, -INF and NaN represent positive and negative infinity, and not a number as defined in [6].
 Note that while infinities have a unique representation, it is possible for NaNs to contain extra information about how they were generated and if this informations is to be preserved then the hexadecimal representation must be used.
-For example <OMF hex="FFF80000000000000"/> and <OMF hex="FFF8000000000000"/> are both hexadecimal representations of NaNs.
+For example <OMF hex="FFF80000000000000"/> and <OMF hex="FFF800000000000"/> are both hexadecimal representations of NaNs.

 Character strings are encoded using the OMSTR element.
-Its content is a Unicode text .
+Its content is a Unicode text (The default encoding is UTF-8[25], although XML encoded OpenMath may be embedded in a containing XML document that specifies alternative encoding in the XML declaration.
 Note that as always in XML the characters < and & need to be represented by the entity references < and & respectively.

 Bytearrays are encoded using the OMB element.
 Its content is a sequence of characters that is a base64 encoding of the data.
-The base64 encoding is defined in RFC 2045 [1].
+The base64 encoding is defined in RFC 1521 [26] 2045 [1].
 Basically, it represents an arbitrary sequence of octets using 64 "digits" (A through Z, a through z, 0 through 9, + and /, in order of increasing value).
 Three octets are represented as four digits (the = character is used for padding at the end of the data).
 All line breaks and carriage return, space, form feed and horizontal tabulation characters are ignored.
-The reader is referred to [1] for more detailed information.
+The reader is referred to [26] [1] for more detailed information.